Hilton Head Island Bar Association

 To reserve your spot in our CLES, or if you are interested in speaking to our membership, please contact Margaret S. Day, Vice President, at Law Office of Margaret S. Day, LLC, P.O.
 Box 763, Bluffton, SC 29910 or (843) 836-3714.

-The Hilton Head Island Bar Association will be applying for 8 hours of general CLE credit for the Super CLE and one hour of ethics credit.
+The Hilton Head Island Bar Association will be applying for 8 hours of general CLE credit for the Super CLE and one hour of ethics and one hour of SA/MH credit.

 Distinguished Speakers